AndreiChertkov/teneva/doc/core/cross.rst

     # Error on test        :   6.84e-16
     #

-  We may not use the cache (note that the number of requests to the objective function in this case will be more, but the running time will be less, since this function is calculated very quickly):
+  We may disable the cache (note that the number of requests to the objective function in this case will be more, but the running time will be less, since this function is calculated very quickly):

   .. code-block:: python